Sounds of the Animal Kingdom: Critical reception

 In 2000, readers of Terrorizer voted Sounds of the Animal Kingdom as the 66th greatest album of the 1990s; its cover artwork was also voted the second greatest of the decade behind that of Emperor's debut album, In the Nightside Eclipse (1994).
 Mudrian included the album in the "Essential Discography" for 1997 in his book Choosing Death: The Improbable History of Death Metal & Grindcore (2004).
 Andrew Bonzanelli, also of Decibel, ranked the album at number 27 on the magazine's list of the "Top 30 Grindcore Albums of All Time".
 In 2013, The Village Voice ranked the album at number 11 on its list of the "Top 20 New York Hardcore and Metal Albums of All Time".
 In 2015, Greg Pratt of Brave Words & Bloody Knuckles called the album both the best Relapse Records album of all time, and the "best grindcore album ever: sprawling and expansive, ugly and raw, progressive and regressive".
 In 2016, Metal Hammer listed it as one of its "10 essential grindcore albums", selecting it over Brutal Truth's other albums "due to the sheer diversity and deranged experimentalism of its contents".
+Justin M. Norton of About.com also ranked the album at number 4 on the site's list of ten "Essential Grindcore Albums".

 Reflecting on the album's reception in 2015, Lilker stated:[W]hen that record came out, a lot of people just did not know what to make of it and it took a couple years to sink in. [...] a couple years later, all of a sudden, everybody got that record, and [Brutal Truth] was done.
 People were coming up to me and saying, 'Man, dude, that record is so nuts.
 Do you realize what an impact that record made?'
 I'm like, 'That's funny, because when that record was out, we were playing in front of 40 people.' [...]
 People still tell me to this day what a crazy record that is and how it changed their lives, so I’m proud of it, man.